constlakk/unit-formulas-microservices/README.md

 A back-end, REST API and microservices project for showcasing.
 Made with Spring Boot.

-Unit formulas microservice serves as a repository for storing, adding and deleting formulas for converting metric to imperial units. (port: 8000)
+Unit formulas microservice serves as a repository for storing, adding and deleting formulas for converting measurement units (e.g. metric to imperial). (port: 8000)

 Unit conversion microservice calls the unit formulas microservice and performs the actual conversion by adding a quantity parameter in the URL. (port: 8100)